 Ouda screamed when I took the tooth out because it hurt.
 Sometimes in the presence of an abscess, teeth don’t go properly numb.
 Also, I wasn’t sure if I had taken the most offending tooth out.
 So Amy and I left with the feeling of having subjected a child to pain and not having relieved him of his initial source of pain.
 That was terrible and easily my worst experience with the Mavericks.

-The next day however, Ouda and his mother returned to see us.
+However, the next day, Ouda and his mother returned to see us.
 The abscess and pain had all gone.
 He was happy and smiling.
 And the most touching part of the story was that his mother gave us some precious family photos as a gift.
 This, in a country where its prohibited to take photos of the elders.
 And where photos are considered a family relic (there are no means for photocopying there).

 The mother and grandmother even allowed us to take a photo.